 The output clearly says that we have “Invalid or expired Authentication key provided” error.
-Which means that either there was no Authentication information or the information supplied was invalid.
-Eventually, server denies our request and returns an Error response.
+This means that either there was no Authentication information or the information supplied was invalid.
+Eventually, server denies our request and returns an error response.

 Note: Pay special attention to the Status code returned.
 In case of Authentication failures Server should respond with a status code of 401 Unauthorized.

 Try to hit that URL using a browser.
 You should get a Username and Password prompt.
 Below image shows what you should be getting when you hit this URL from browser.

 In this tutorial, we will not discuss about how to pass Authentication information in the Request header.
 Here we will only focus on the definitions of Authentication and Authorization.
 In the next set of tutorials, we will see different Authentication models, which will solve the above problem.